Cheeger-Simons differential characters with compact support and Pontryagin duality: Smooth Pontryagin duality

 \begin{rem} By introducing suitable pairings, one can easily extend Theorem \ref{thmCDiffCharIso} to the full diagrams for (compactly supported) differential characters given in \eqref{eqDiffCharDia} and \eqref{eqCDiffCharDia}.
 For example, the second diagram in Theorem \ref{thmCDiffCharIso} (for $M$ of finite-type) extends to the three-dimensional commutative diagram

 where all diagonal arrows are isomorphisms, the foreground face is the smooth Pontryagin dual of \eqref{eqDiffCharDia} and the background face is given by \eqref{eqCDiffCharDia}. \end{rem}

 \begin{rem} We compare our results to \cite[Theorem 8.4]{HLZ}.
 As mentioned in Remark~\ref{remHLZ}, de~Rham-Federer characters with compact support are introduced in \cite{HLZ} by means of de~Rham-Federer currents.
 The group of de~Rham-Federer characters with compact support is isomorphic to the smooth Pontryagin dual of the group of de~Rham-Federer characters, cf.~\cite[Theorem 8.7]{HLZ}.
 According to \cite[Theorem 4.1]{HLZ}, the latter is isomorphic to the group $\dH^\sharp(M;\bbZ)$ of Cheeger-Simons differential characters, therefore we deduce from Theorem~\ref{thmCDiffCharIso} that the group of de~Rham-Federer characters with compact support is isomorphic to the group $\dH^\sharp_{\rm c}(M;\bbZ)$ of compactly supported differential characters introduced in Definition~\ref{defCDiffChar}.
-Together with Remark \ref{remNonInj}, this contradicts \cite[Theorem 8.4]{HLZ}, which states that the group of de~Rham-Federer characters with compact support is isomorphic to a \emph{subgroup} of the group of Cheeger-Simons differential characters. \end{rem}
+Together with Remark \ref{remNonInj}, this contradicts \cite[Theorem 8.4]{HLZ}, which states that the group of de~Rham-Federer characters with compact support is isomorphic to a \emph{subgroup} of the group of Cheeger-Simons differential characters.
+As already observed in Remark \ref{remHLZ}, the failure of the homomorphism in \cite[Theorem 8.4]{HLZ} to be an isomorphism does not affect the rest of \cite{HLZ}. \end{rem}